 In this process, there is to be NO collaboration with other students.
 Any assistance from the internet, movies, or secondary sources such as Sparknotes, Cliff Notes, or Wikipedia will be viewed as cheating.
-If you have questions about format, email Mr. McCormick at jeffm@vidaliaheritage.com.
-These journals are due on the first day of school.
+If you have questions about format, email Mr. McCormick at ieffm@vidaliaheritage.com.
+These journals are due Monday, August 11, 2025.